EricThomson/pandastim/readme.md

 The `examples/` folder contains many examples.
 If you want to roll your own, I would use one of those as a starting point.
 For testing closed-loop experiment code, you can run `pub_class_toggle.py`, a zeromq publisher socket that emits random 0's and 1's that can be consumed by the ClosedLoop class.

-### Profiling pandastim code
+### Profiling pandastim
-Panda3d comes with a nice graphical code profiler.
-To ease access to it, the stimulus classes that subclass `ShowBase` include a `profile_on` flag (which defaults to `False`).
-To activate it, run `pstats.exe` and set that flag to `True` to run the profiler.
+Panda3d comes with a nice graphical code profiler for Windows users.
+The stimulus classes include a `profile_on` flag (which defaults to `False`).
+To activate it, you have to run `pstats` before starting your Python code, and set that flag to `True`r.
 This will also cause an FPS display to show on your stimulus window even if you aren't using the profiler.

+On Windows, `pstats.exe` in your conda directory in `\envs\pstim\Scripts` (in Linux, `pstats` is in `\envs\pstim\bin` -- run it from the command line with `./pstats` -- you may need to install the module `libcanberra-gtk-module` first: `sudo apt-get install libcanberra-gtk-module`).

-You can find `pstats.exe` in your conda directory in `\envs\pstim\Scripts`.
-To learn more about profiling panda3d code: https://docs.panda3d.org/1.10/python/optimization/index
+To learn more about optimizaing/profiling in panda3d: https://docs.panda3d.org/1.10/python/optimization/index

 ### To do (short term)
-- Refactoring (2 hour)
+- Refactoring
     - Let window name be a keyword, use it in the stimuli.py example.
     - Basic runthrough of code: documented, relatively clean, etc., including readme.
     - what is the deal with setColor versus setBackgroundColor?
 Also in 's' you are setting card color twice.